 For example, if you are very close to retiring, make sure you reduce the level of risk you’re investing in.
 Maybe a high-risk investment was appropriate when you first started investing, but you certainly can’t afford to gamble with money you may need in just a few short years.

 Contrarily, if you’re just starting out in your career and retirement is still years ahead, now’s the time to invest in those heavy-hitting funds that you’ll be holding for the long-term.

 8. Update Your Financial Goals For The Year

 Challenge yourself.
 Make goals and hold yourself accountable to them.
 Check out this awesome guide to making goals you’ll be sure to achieve for 2015.

-Take a good look at your vehicles and assess how much longer they’ll be good for.
+Take a good look at your vehicles and assess how much longer they’ll be good.
 Don’t let a major breakdown catch you by surprise.
 Put money aside on a regular basis that’s in line with your vehicles’ maintenance needs.

 Are you getting the most out of your credit cards?
 Today’s competitive credit card market means that more than ever, we can benefit from using them.
 Take a look at the cards in your wallet and make sure you’re earning some awesome rewards instead of just accumulating crippling debt with them.
 Compare credit cards here and make sure you’re maximizing your cards’ potential.

-Is your family covered in case of the worst case scenario?
+Is your family covered in the case of the worst-case scenario?
 Too often, the answer is no. Take some time to assess your family’s life insurance needs and call an insurance broker today to find the best policy for you.
 If you’re healthy, most coverage is reasonable.
-You should also never under estimate the value of peace of mind.
+You should also never underestimate the value of peace of mind.